1,000+ Opportunities

 Save a search for “NUCLEAR REGULATORY COMMISSION” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: None Eligible applicant types include: Quasi-public nonprofit institution/organization, Non-Government - General, U.S. Territories and possessions (includes institutions of higher education and hospitals), U.S. Territories and possessions, State (includes District of Columbia, public institutions of higher education and hospitals), Local (includes State-designated lndian Tribes, excludes institutions of higher education and hospitals, Public nonprofit institution/organization (includes institutions of higher education and hospitals), Native American Organizations (includes lndian groups, cooperatives, corporations, partnerships, associations).
-Applicants should confirm final requirements in the official notice before submission.
+Search similar grants →According to the current listing, eligibility includes: None Eligible applicant types include: Quasi-public nonprofit institution/organization, Non-Government - General, U.S. Territories and possessions (includes institutions of higher education and hospitals), U.S. Territories and possessions, State (includes District of Columbia, public institutions of higher education and hospitals), Local (includes State-designated lndian Tribes, excludes institutions of higher education and hospitals, Public nonprofit institution/organization (includes institutions of higher education and hospitals), Native American Organizations (includes lndian groups, cooperatives, corporations, partnerships, associations).
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program